Shnob/zzd/README.md

 ## Status

-Not functional.
+Currently produces same output as `xxd` (with no arguments) when tested on the project's own `build.zig` file (excluding text color).

 ## Next Steps

-- Read text from stdin or a supplied file.
-- Rework error handling properly before moving on.
+- Rework error handling properly before moving on
+- Print the help page when `-h` is passed.
+Also print help when receiving malformed arguments
+- Allow optional input from files
+- Allow optional output to files